shimaore/nimble-direction/index.coffee.md

 The one thing we know doesn't work is using the same document ID for documents that describe different replications (e.g. with different filters: experience shows the replicator doesn't notice and keeps using the old filter).

+cfg.prefix_source (string, URI) — prefix used to build URI of source CouchDB databases when replicating downstream (e.g. from a master provisioning server)

       cfg.replicate = replicate = (name,extensions,again = 2, delay = 503) ->
         unless cfg.prefix_source?
           debug "Warning: `replicate` called in standalone NIMBLE_MODE (ignored)"